 Toronto Pride: Ultimate Restaurant, Bar & Nightlife Guide

-Toronto Pride Week means ten days of food, fun and fab.
+Toronto Pride means days of food, fun and fab.
 The heart of the celebration is in Toronto’s gay village but opportunities for entertainment can be found in LGBTQ-friendly bars, restaurants and nightlife spots across the entire city.

 All that celebrating can work up an appetite (and a thirst).
 Check out our ultimate guide for where to eat, drink and party during Toronto Pride 2016 – wherever your travels may take you.